 Are you feeling confused about what the purpose of life is?

-Do you feel like your getting lost in the pursuit of being someone of importance and rich?
+Do you feel like you getting lost in the pursuit of being someone of importance and rich?

-This movie reminds us what happiness is: spontaneity, not pretending, being up for change, and to love like you've never loved before.
+This movie reminds us what happiness is: spontaneity, not pretending, being up for change, and loving as you’ve never loved before.

 “Sometimes happiness is not knowing the whole story.”